-D1 1.
-A comprehensive subdivision and land use consent application under RD1 or that does not meet: a. the delivery of a minimum new neighbourhood net density of 15 and details are supplied of alternative land within the outline development plan area, of which the applicant is the registered proprietor, to which the shortfall in density can be transferred in future resource consent applications under one of RD1, RD2 or RD3; or b. compliance with criteria RD1 (a) and (b).
-D2 A comprehensive subdivision and land use consent application under RD2 or that does not meet: a. the delivery of a minimum new neighbourhood net density of 15 and details are supplied of alternative land within the outline development plan area, of which the applicant is the registered proprietor, to which the shortfall in density can be transferred in future resource consent applications under one of RD1, RD2 or RD3; or b. compliance with criteria RD2 (a) and (b).
-D3 1.
-A subdivision consent application under RD3 does not meet: a. the delivery of a minimum new neighbourhood net density of 15 and details are supplied of alternative land within the outline development plan area, of which the applicant is the registered proprietor, to which the shortfall in density can be transferred in future resource consent applications under one of RD1, RD2 or RD3. b. compliance with criteria RD3(a) and (b).
+Activity D1 A comprehensive subdivision and land use consent application under RD1 or that does not meet: a. the delivery of a minimum new neighbourhood net density of 15 and details are supplied of alternative land within the outline development plan area, of which the applicant is the registered proprietor, to which the shortfall in density can be transferred in future resource consent applications under one of RD1, RD2 or RD3; or b. compliance with criteria RD1 (a) and (b).

+Activity D2 A comprehensive subdivision and land use consent application under RD2 or that does not meet: the delivers of a principle of the state of 15 and details are a. the delivery of a minimum new neighbourhood net density of 15 and details are supplied of alternative land within the outline development plan area, of which the applicant is the registered proprietor, to which the shortfall in density can be transferred in future resource consent applications under one of RD1, RD2 or RD3; or b. compliance with criteria RD2 (a) and (b).
+D3 A subdivision consent application under RD3 does not meet: a. the delivery of a minimum new neighbourhood net density of 15 and details are supplied of alternative land within the outline development plan area, of which the applicant is the registered proprietor, to which the shortfall in density can be transferred in future resource consent applications under one of RD1, RD2 or RD3. b. compliance with criteria RD3(a) and (b). b. compliance with criteria RD3(a) and (b).